amirali-asvadi/Tzaar-Client-Visualizer/README.md

 This repository contains a game visualizer for <a href="https://github.com/amirali-asvadi/Tzaar-Client">Tzaar-Client</a>

 # How To Use
-Place the generated game log file from <a href="https://github.com/amirali-asvadi/Tzaar-Client">Tzaar-Client</a> in a text file called "Game.log"(Capital G), then copy and paste it in the visualizer directory. <br>
+Place the generated game log file from <a href="https://github.com/amirali-asvadi/Tzaar-Client">Tzaar-Client</a> in a text file called "Game.log", then copy and paste it in the visualizer directory. <br>
 GREEN outlined bead is the start location and RED outlined bead is the destination of next action.

 # Controls